frankroelofs/red-cheatsheet/tools.md

 - `server` for server mode
 Note: issues with starting chisel client when using the pre-compiled version from Kali.
 Dowloaded release from github does work.\

+##
+`searchsploit -m XXXXX ` to "mirror" a vulnerability from ExploitDB